antoinelemor/AugmentedSocialScientist/README.md

 ---

-## 6. License & citation
+## 10 License & citation

 This fork remains under the original **MIT License**.
-If used academically, please cite the upstream repository: [rubingshen/AugmentedSocialScientist](https://github.com/rubingshen/AugmentedSocialScientist).
+If used academically, please cite the upstream repository: [rubingshen/AugmentedSocialScientist](https://github.com/rubingshen/AugmentedSocialScientist), and this repo if you're cool.

 Happy fine‑tuning!